creame/joinchat/README.txt

 #### 🤖 [**Chat Funnels**](https://join.chat/en/chatfunnel/?utm_source=wporg&utm_medium=web).
 **Simple funnels like a messaging chatbot.** Create lead capture, qualification or support funnels by simulating conversations with a chatbot.

-**NEW** Capture input fields and send webhooks to better lead generation and endless possibilities.
+**NEW!
+Capture input fields and send webhooks** to better lead generation and endless possibilities.

 #### 🤹🏻‍♂️ [Create Support Agents](https://join.chat/en/addons/support-agents/?utm_source=wporg&utm_medium=web).
 **Contact buttons for each agent with availability times.** Manage multiple WhatsApp accounts with their name, department and working hours.
 Your visitors will be able to contact the agent of their choice and know how long it will be until the agents are available.